789 Lancaster Avenue, Suite #260

 For more information, please review the University's Background Screening Policy.

 The Commonwealth of Pennsylvania, with the objective to protect minors, enacted Act 153 of the Pennsylvania Child Protective Services Law (CPSL) in 2014.
-In compliance with this Act, Villanova University requires that all employees undergo the three criminal background checks.
+In compliance with this Act, Villanova University requires that employees and volunteers who may have "direct contact" (defined as "care, supervision, guidance, or control of minors") or "routine interaction (defined as "regular and repeated in-person or virtual contact that is integral to a person's employment") with minors undergo three criminal background checks, in addition to the Pre-employment Background Check.
 In addition, contractors, subcontractors, and facility users, and/or individuals having “direct contact” with minors will be required to complete background checks prior to their presence on campus for the project, program, or event in which they are involved.

 Under PA Act 153, the three required background checks are:

-Act 153 Background Checks are valid for sixty (60) months from the date of issuance.
-As a condition of continued employment, faculty and staff who are determined to have direct contact with minors shall contact Human Resources at least three (3) months prior to the expiration of their clearances to initiate the renewal process.
-It is the responsibility of supervisors, managers, directors, academic deans, and chairpersons (collectively, “supervisors”) to provide updated information to Human Resources, upon request, regarding which of the employees under their supervision have direct contact with minors.
+Act 153 Background Checks are vaild for sixty (60) months from the date of issuance.
+As a condition of continued employment, any faculty and staff who are required to have clearances under this policy must be recertified.
+The Office of Human Resources will partner with department vice presidents and academic deans annually to confirm the list of those individuals needing to be recertified.
+It is the responsibility of supervisors, managers, directors, academic deans, and chairpersons (collectively, "supervisors") to provide updated information to Human Resources, upon request, regarding which of the employees under their supervision have direct contact with minors.
 In addition, supervisors are required to inform Human Resources, in writing, when any employee under their supervision is assigned new duties that would require the employee to have in place, or renew, their Act 153 clearances.

 Please use our PA Act 153 Renewal Form to begin the process of updating your clearances.